astronomer/docs/astro/secrets-backend/aws-paramstore.md

 ## Step 2: Set up Parameter Store locally

-In this step, you add two environment variables that define the type of Secrets backend you want to use.
+In this step, you add two environment variables that define the type of secrets backend you want Airflow to use and the configuration values to connect Airflow to that secrets backend.

-- `AIRFLOW__SECRETS__BACKEND` defines the type of Secrets Backend you want to use and the Airflow provider package required to use it.
+- `AIRFLOW__SECRETS__BACKEND` defines the type of secrets backend you want to use and the Airflow provider package required to use it.
-- `AIRFLOW_SECRETS_BACKEND_KWARGS` defines the arguments needed for Airflow to initiate with your secrets backend tool.
+- `AIRFLOW_SECRETS_BACKEND_KWARGS` specifies the values needed for Airflow to connect to your secrets backend tool.

 1. Add the following environment variables to your Astro project's `.env` file: